Sunilkumarchoudari/CMS-D/README.md

   1. Enhanced user experience, thanks to its design and ease of use
   2. No page refresh and fully dynamic (thanks to XML Request)

-Upcoming features
-  1. multi-users handling where we will have students profile and teachers profile.
-  2. instant messages.
-  3. video upload for teachers, where students can view each one of them.